 The Hunter Valley has a huge range of wedding venues and is one of Australia’s most popular wedding destinations.
-From world class wineries, to picturesque farms, private acreage to exclusive retreats and luxury homes - whatever setting you envisage for your special day, there’s a wedding venue in the Hunter Valley that will suit perfectly.
-Download our complete list of Hunter Valley wedding venues and start your search there.
+From world class wineries, to picturesque farms, private acreage to exclusive retreats and luxury homes - whatever setting you envisage for your special day, find your perfect venue at the following Hunter Valley wedding locations.

 The Hunter Valley region is just shy of 30,000 square kilometers in size and offers a few different scenic landscapes.
 Here’s a rundown of the region’s most popular wedding spots and the different backdrops they’ll provide for your celebrations.

 Pokolbin is the tourist centre of the Lower Hunter Valley.
 Some of Australia’s most well known wineries and most impressive cellar doors are located along the scenic rural roads here.
 Many transport operators provide bus and shuttle services in the area and you can also explore on hire bikes from tour operators.
 Biking between wineries is a popular activity here and so some wedding venues also make bikes available with your booking.

 There are 26 wedding venues located in Pokolbin and they cater for small elopements to weddings of up to 900 guests.